Top 50 Rose Essential Oil Benefits

 So as you can imagine, a 5 ml bottle of rose absolute is going to be a little bit pricey.

-Rose absolute is less expensive than Attar of Roses or Rose Otto, the steam distilled rose essential oil, mostly because it takes less hand-picked roses to distill it.
+Rose absolute is less expensive than Attar of Roses or Rose Otto, the steam-distilled rose essential oil, mostly because it takes fewer hand-picked roses to distill it.
 When rose absolute is distilled, rose wax is a by-product, a soft botanical wax that smells strongly of roses.
-Rose wax is used in skin care products and in perfumery.
+Rose wax is used in skincare products and perfumery.

 Rose otto or attar of roses

 Rose otto is the same product as attar of roses, the difference in names comes from different languages used to describe the same product.
 Rose otto is the steam distilled essential oil from Damask roses (Rosa damascena).
 Only steam is used to distill the essential oil.
 The final product is safe for internal use.
 Although it is very expensive, a single drop goes a long way.

 Rose otto is the real essential oil of roses.
 It takes 30 fragrant roses to make a single drop of rose otto.
 The ratio of roses to rose essential oil with rose otto is 3000:1.
 It takes 3000 kilograms of roses to make 1 kilogram of rose otto.
 Or another way to look at it, it takes 3000 hand-picked roses to make one 5 ml bottle of rose otto.
 That’s a lot of hand-picked fragrant roses.